ysuurmei/standalone-interactive-html-r/README.md

 # standalone-interactive-html-r
-Example how to create standalone HTML docs with interactive elements
+Example file showing how to create standalone HTML docs with interactive elements using the following libraries:
+- htmltools
+- crosstalk
+- (d3scatter, other html widget libraries like plotly also available: https://rstudio.github.io/crosstalk/widgets.html)